sxc2/w266-nlp-resumes/docs/README.md

 # Analysis of Structure in Semi-Structured Resumes for Prediction and Classification

 Sophia X Cui

 W 266: Natural Language Processing

-UC Berkeley School of Information sophia@ischool.berkeley.edu
+UC Berkeley School of Information

+sophia@ischool.berkeley.edu

 ## Abstract
-Semi-structured documents encompass a wide corpus of documents available on the web (medical records, resumes, Wikipedia, etc).
-For these types of documents, metadata embedded in the structure as well as the hierarchy often provides extra insight for contextual understanding and interpretation. (add a line for motivation) This project explored the impact of structure and metadata from a set of semi-structured resumes with respect to classification and prediction.
-The relatively high accuracy rates obtained on both baseline and bi-directional LSTM RNN on several types of predictions suggest that utilizing the HTML structure of documents could be a promising approach to certain types of analysis on such corpi.
+Semi-structured documents encompass a wide corpus of documents available on the web (medical records, online profiles, semantic linked data, Wikipedia, etc).
+For these types of documents, metadata embedded in the structure as well as the hierarchy often provides additional insight for contextual understanding and interpretation.
+While a larger bold font denotes a section heading to human readers, machine learning may not glean the importance of the code that styled such text.
+This project explored the impact of structure and metadata from a set of semi-structured HTML-formatted resumes with respect to classification and prediction.
+The relatively high accuracy rates obtained by bi-directional LSTM RNNs on several types of predictions suggest that utilizing the structure and metadata of documents could be a promising approach to machine learning on such corpi.

 Keywords: Semi-Structured Documents; Resumes; LSTM RNN